Kautuka

-A pratisara or kautuka serves a ritual role in Hinduism, and is tied by the priest or oldest family member on the wrist of a devotee, patron, loved one or around items such as kalasha or lota (vessel) for a rite-of-passage or yajna ritual.
-It is the woven thread in the poja thali.
+History

+The earlier reference to ritual "red and black" colored thread with a dual function, one of driving away "fiends" and the other "binding of bonds" between the bride and the groom by one's relatives appears in hymn 10.85.28 of the Rigveda (c.
+1500–1000 BCE), states Gonda.

+The pratisara and kautuka in a ritual thread context appear in the Vedic text Atharvaveda Samhita (c.
+1200–900 BCE) section 2.11.

+Ritualistic usage

+Description

+It is the woven thread in the pooja thali (prayer tray).
 It is typically colored a shade of red, sometimes orange, saffron, yellow or is a mixture of these colors.
 However, it may also be white or wreathe or just stalks of a grass of the types found in other cultures and believed to offer similar apotropaic value.
 It is typically tied to the wrist or worn like a necklace, but occasionally it may be worn in conjunction with a headband or turban-like gear.
 Similar threads are tied to various items and the neck of vessels during a Hindu puja ceremony.

+Rite of passage or sacrificial rituals

+A pratisara or kautuka serves a ritual role in Hinduism, and is tied by the priest or oldest family member on the wrist of a devotee, patron, loved one or around items such as kalasha or lota (vessel) for a rite-of-passage or yajna ritual.